GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (115) .md

 **Range**: 5 yards

 **Effect**: You manage to bestow up to two creatures in range an extended reserve of air.
 For a number of rounds equal to 2d8 plus double the Spell Tier, the creature need not breathe normally.
 This is rolled for each creature individually.
 A creature will know this effect is to expire at the start of the final round.

+If a creature breathes another medium than air, the spell adjusts for that so long as it is cast in the appropriate medium.

 **At Higher Tiers**: For each tier beyond minimum, you may increase the time for each creature by 1d12 + spell tier or affect an additional creature.